 Is there anything wrong with using profanity?
-Some say, yes and some say, no. How do we know who is right?
+Some say, yes.
+Some say, no. How do we know who’s right?
 How can we find the truth?
-Jesus said the word of God is truth.
-(John 17:17) So let’s see what God has to say in his book about using profanity.
+Jesus said the word of God is truth (John 17:17).
+So, let’s see what God has to say in his book about using profanity.

 1 Thessalonians.
 5:22

 22. Avoid all appearance of evil.

 This verse should be all we need to answer our question, but unfortunately, even though some see profanity as evil, many do not.
 So let’s look further.